Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 POST requests

-To ensure that no one has updated an existing resource since you last checked, pass in the ETag returned in the response header from a GET request for the same resource in the If-Match request header.
+To ensure that no one has updated an existing resource because you last checked, pass in the ETag returned in the response header from a GET request for the same resource in the If-Match request header.

 PATCH requests

 Use a PATCH request to update existing resources.
-The CMS (SaaS) API follows the JSON Merge Patch standard and expects a Content-Type: application/merge-patch+json header with requests.
+CMS (SaaS) API follows the JSON Merge Patch standard and expects a Content-Type: application/merge-patch+json header with requests.

-To ensure that no one has updated an existing resource since you last checked, pass in the ETag returned in the response header from a GET request for the same resource in the If-Match request header.
+To ensure that no one has updated an existing resource because you last checked, pass in the ETag returned in the response header from a GET request for the same resource in the If-Match request header.

 DELETE requests